Foundation Year Mentors

 All peer mentors who are sucessfully recruited through the application process will complete a compulsory training session which will provide them with the information and skills they need for their role, through exploration of a range of scenarios and role plays relating to student transition and experience.

 Peer mentors represent Keele and follow a code of conduct to ensure a quality provision for new students.
 As part of the training, they are also made aware of what they can’t and shouldn’t do within the role, and also where to refer students onto more appropriate support as required.

 For the 2020/21 academic year, mentor training will be delivered through an online programme.

 I have some more questions, who can I speak to?

 If you have any questions about the scheme before applying, you can contact the Student Mental Health Project Officer who is leading the pilot scheme.

-New students starting the Foundation Year in September 2020 will be able to access the support of a peer mentor through our online mentoring platform Tyfy.
+New students starting the Foundation Year in January 2021 will be able to access the support of a peer mentor through two methods:

 1. Sign up for an account by completing the registration section on the website using your Keele email address.